Step 4: Touch base with Search Console

-Verify ownership of your site in Google Webmaster Tools to read the critical messages (if any) from Google that will help you determine the next step in the recovery process.
+Verify ownership of your site in Google Search Console to read the critical messages (if any) from Google that will help you determine the next step in the recovery process.

-If you've already verified ownership of your site, you can skip the first action below and go right to checking your site information in Webmaster Tools.
+If you've already verified ownership of your site, you can skip the first action below and go right to checking your site information in Search Console.

 - The ability to verify ownership of your site using a technique such as adding a file in the root directory, authoring of meta tags, owning a Google Analytics administrative account for the site, etc.